mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-googlesheets.md

 }
 ```

-Now in Toolpad editor, Click on `Add Query` and choose Custom function.
+Now in Toolpad Studio editor, Click on `Add Query` and choose Custom function.
 You should be able to see the function `fetchList` that we created.
 Then drag a Select component on the canvas and bind it with the above query to show the list of accessible files to the end user.

 Now we'll create another function `fetchSheet` to show the details of a chosen sheet.